Will Congress Bring Sky-High Air Ambulance Bills Down To Earth?

 The House-Senate compromise bill would also set up a council of industry representatives, led by the Department of Transportation, which oversees air ambulances.
 The group would include air ambulance providers and insurance company representatives, among others, and would write and re-evaluate consumer protections, including balance-billing practices.
 The legislation also establishes a complaint hotline for patients, similar to one available for commercial airline passengers.

-It's a step in the right direction, said Fuse Brown of Georgia State University but the regulatory council might not go far enough.
+It's a step in the right direction, said Fuse Brown of Georgia State University, but the regulatory council might not go far enough.

 "The task of the committee would be to come up with additional consumer protections that haven't been specified in the bill," she said.
 "It's unclear at this point whether the committee would come up with protections that would substantively provide consumer protections."